-Warranty specifications are one type of performance specification that has begun to receive more attention.
+Warranty specifications are one type of performance specification that receives attention.
 In a warranty specification, the agency specifies pavement performance only and the contractor warrants the pavement for performance over a specific amount of time (usually 2 to 7 years although some have been done up to 20 years).
 During the warranty period, any defects attributable to construction are repaired at the contractor’s expense.

 There are two basic types of pavement construction warranties, the second of which, performance warranties, is what is typically meant when referring to a “warranty specification” (Huber, 2002):

 - Materials and workmanship.
 Almost all HMA construction is covered by a short duration (usually 1 year) materials and workmanship warranty.
 This type of warranty assigns risk to the contractor for following agency specifications in regards to materials and workmanship.
 If a problem or defect is detected within the warranty period, the agency usually uses a forensic analysis to determine the cause.
 If it is determined that specification non-compliance caused the problem, it is repaired at the contractor’s expense.
 Otherwise, the agency assumes repair costs.
 This type of warranty is almost universal, rarely collected on and is usually covered by sureties at no additional charge to the contractor.